Fierce competition for MSc (Bioinformatics) research placement projects in 2018

-A typical placement would require a student to learn appropriate bioinformatics techniques and apply them to real data, interpreting the results scientifically, but the scope of projects is flexible as befits the cross-disciplinary nature of the degree – for instance, developing bioinformatics tools or methods is also appropriate.
+A typical placement requires a student to learn appropriate bioinformatics techniques and apply them to real data, interpreting the results scientifically, but the scope of projects is flexible as befits the cross-disciplinary nature of the degree – for instance, developing bioinformatics tools or methods is also appropriate.
 Generally, projects in previous years have had a genomics focus, but other projects are welcome as students have a diverse skill base.
 Experts at Melbourne Bioinformatics may be able to provide co-supervision for certain projects if required.

 2. Students directly negotiate placements with supervisors over May and early June.